Lauren Perkins

-Lauren Grace Perkins (born January 1, 1995) is a professional skateboarder and model from Los Angeles, California.
+Lauren Grace Perkins (born December 27, 1988) is an American professional skateboarder and model from Los Angeles, California.

 Skateboarding

 Perkins is one of a very small group of professional female skaters.
-She began skateboarding in 2005 when a skate park was built close to her house.
+She began skateboarding in 1998 when a skate park was built close to her house.
 She thought it looked fun, so she asked for a skateboard for her birthday.

 Away from skateboarding, Perkins enjoys snowboarding, surfing, and motocross.

 Skateboard videos and films

 Perkins is featured on the skate DVD Getting Nowhere Faster.

 Perkins was a stunt double for Jennifer Morrison in the film Grind, performing the characters skateboarding scenes.
 This was arranged by her team manager at Volcom.